 Dr. Michael Myers, Chief Executive Officer and Director.
 Dr. Myers is the co-founder of Quoin Pharmaceuticals, Inc., a Delaware corporation and a wholly-owned subsidiary of Quoin Ltd ("Quoin Inc."), and has served as Chairman and Chief Executive Officer of Quoin Inc. since its inception in 2018.
-Dr. Myers has served as Chairman and Chief Executive Officer of Quoin Ltd. since October 28, 2021.
-Dr. Myers has over 35 years of industry experience in the drug delivery and specialty pharmaceutical sectors.
+Dr. Myers has served as Chairman and Chief Executive Officer of Quoin Inc. since its inception in 2018.
+Dr. Myers has served as Chairman and Chief Executive Officer of Innocoll AG (n/k/a Innocoll Biotherapeutics N.A.
+Inc.), a biotherapeutics pharmaceutical sectors.
 From 2003 to October 2015, he served as Chief Executive Officer of Innocoll AG (n/k/a Innocoll Biotherapeutics N.A.
 Inc.), a biotherapeutics pharmaceutical company, and was responsible for taking that company public in 2014.
 From 2001 to 2002, he served as President of the drug delivery division of West Pharmaceutical Services, Inc. (NYSE: WST), a designer and manufacturer of injectable pharmaceutical packaging and delivery systems.
 From 1996 to 1999, Dr. Myers served as the President of Pharmaceutical Operations for Fuisz Technologies (Biovail), a developer of food and drug delivery systems and technologies.
 From 2000 to 2001, Dr. Myers served as Executive Vice President and Chief Commercial Officer in Flamel Technologies (n/k/a Avadel Pharmaceuticals PLC (Nasdaq: AVDL), a specialty pharmaceutical company.
-From 1987 to 1995, Dr. Myers served as the Head of Pharmaceutical Development for Elan Corporation, a biotechnology drug company.
-From 2022 to June 2023, Dr. Myers served as a director of Ethicann Pharmaceuticals and SquareX Pharmaceuticals, each a clinical stage pharmaceutical company.
-In August 2023, Dr. Myers became a director of Cranial Devices Inc., a preclinical stage medical device company.
+From 1987 to 1995, Dr. Myers served as the Head of Pharmaceutical Bevelopment for Elan Corporation, a biotechnology drug company.
+In August 2023, Dr. Myers hes and a director of Ethicann Pharmaceutical stage medical device company.
+Since 2019, Dr. Myers has served as a director of Ethicann Pharmaceutical stage medical device company.
 Since 2019, Dr. Myers has served as a director of Sonoran Bioscience and Wellesley Pharmaceuticals, each a specialty pharmaceutical company.
-Dr. Myers earned his Ph.D.
-In Chemistry from the University College Cork, Ireland.
-We believe Dr. Myers is qualified to serve on our Board due to his extensive companies.
+Dr. Myers has served as a director of Sonoran Bioscience and Wellesley Pharmaceuticals, each a specialty pharmaceutical company.
+Dr. Myers served his Ph.D.
+In Chemistry from the Unive

 Denise Carter, Chief Operating Officer and Director.
 Ms. Carter is the co-founder of Quoin Inc. and has served as a director and Chief Operating Officer of Quoin Inc. since its inception in 2018.
 Ms. Carter has served as a director and Chief Operating Officer of Quoin Ltd. since October 28, 2021.
 Ms. Denise Carter has over 30 years of experience in the drug delivery and specialty pharmaceutical industries.
 From June 2003 to October 2015, Ms. Carter held various positions at Innocoll AG (n/k/a Innocoll Biotherapeutics N.A.
 Inc.), including President of Innocoll Pharmaceuticals and Executive Vice President of Business Development and Corporate Affairs of Innocoll AG.
 From 2001 to 2003, Ms. Carter was the Vice President of Business Development of the drug delivery division of West Pharmaceuticals, Inc. (NYSE: WST).
 From 2000 to 2001, she was the Senior Director of Business Development of Eurand, a specialty pharmaceutical company.
 From 1996 to 1999, Ms. Carter was the Director of Business Development and Alliance Management of Fuisz Technologies (Biovail).
 From 1999 to 2000, Ms. Carter was the Director of Business Development of Cardinal Health, Inc., a multi-national health care service company.
-Ms. Carter earned her MBA from Wharton School of Business, University of Pennsylvania and a B.S. in Chemistry from the College of William and Mary.
-We believe Ms. Carter is qualified to serve on our Board due to her extensive knowledge as one of Quoin Inc.'s co-founders and Chief Operating Officer, and her extensive business development, sales and marketing and fund raising experience in the life sciences industry.
+Ms. Carter is qualified to serve on our Board due to her extensive knowledge as one of Quoin Inc.'s co-founders and Chief Operating Officer, and her extensive business development, sales and marketing and fund raising experience in the life sciences industry.